PatelFarhaan/spot-platform-v2/README.md

-Volume Automation -> Base it on percentage instead of GB: round off to the nearest integer Make new VPC's
+Volume Automation -> Base it on percentage instead of GB: round off to the nearest integer Nginx only routes logs of traffic on port 80
+Make new VPC's
 Deploy everything in a private subnet
 Create Jenkins job for creating base AMI